Sonic the Hedgehog full review

 Had the film not spent so much time in building up the sideline story, we may have been able to explore other areas of Sonic lore - such as the Chaos Emeralds, or had screen time for other known characters.
 There’s a perfect moment that could have introduced Metal Sonic - one of the OG villains of the franchise - but this wasn’t seized.

 We don’t need to downplay the intelligence of audiences - even if this is a movie for kids.
 People are buying a ticket to get nostalgic with some familiar faces, not to get to know an average character that they have no attachment to.
-If this series does get a sequel, Paramount should take a gamble and lean into the source material much more.
+Now that this film has been confirmed to have a sequel, Paramount should take a gamble and lean into the source material much more.

 On the topic of sequels - make sure you stay around for the post-credits scenes, as they sealed the deal for me wanting this franchise to continue.
 If you’re a Sonic fan especially, you’re going to go wild.